 - package/scripts setup optional, undocumented and unmaintained scripts

-- package/run -- touches qmail/alias/ files and sets default-delivery
+- package/run -- touches qmail/alias/ files, sets default-delivery, and enables s/qmail's sendmail module

-A concise documentation for s/qmail is under construction.
-However, some survival information can be found here:
+A concise documentation for s/qmail is close to be final:

-- The 'official' s/qmail documentation is in progress.
+- The 'official' s/qmail documentation is (however) still in progress.

 - The set of man-pages coming along with s/qmail have been converted into HTML and are accessible here.